Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_migration_guide.md

   mysql:
 ```

-* In the `image` section,the image names to the appropriate images needed
+* In the `image:` section,the image names to the appropriate images needed
     * _As of Jan 25, 2018 please use the alpha2 tag (this documentation will change)_

-* In the `environment` section, change the MYSQL_ROOT_PASSWORD
+* In the `environment:` section, change the MYSQL_ROOT_PASSWORD

 * In the `volumes:` section, change the following:
       - /pathto/isle_production_data_storage/data/mysql:/var/lib/mysql